XiniDev/deutsche-bank-mentorship/README.md

 *****
 # How To Make Thing Work

 Hi!
 This documentation is designed to help you set up the environment needed for the system.
 Please install everything listen under Installations and follow the step-by-step guide to get the program running.
+It's a bit long, we didn't manage to write a script for it - sorry.
 Best of luck!

 *****